Gender minorities and the LDS Church: Gender diverse Mormons and former Mormons

 Others who have shared some of their experiences include Kimberly Anderson, Alex Autry, Augustus Crosby, and London Flynn as well as former and current BYU students, Jami Claire, Kris Irvin, Cammie Vanderveur, and Andy Winder.
+In 2018, a panel of LGBTQ+ BYU students, including transgender man Gabriel Cano, held a campus panel with over 600 students in attendance.
+They discussed faith, queer identity, and mistreatment by the university's Honor Code Office.

+Kris Irvin was a transgender Latter-Day Saint known for online and local community-building efforts.
+They wrote openly about ups and downs with their faith, gender identity, and experiences with parenting.
+They died on January 23, 2022, at age 35.

 Suicide

 In society at large, LGBTQ individuals, especially youth, are at a higher risk of depression, anxiety, and suicide.
 A key factor in determining mental health wellbeing is family acceptance and support, and feelings of isolation and rejection are correlated with suicidality.
 Studies show transgender and other gender diverse (TGD) individuals tend to have much better outcomes when their family members are affirming.

 Some transgender LDS individuals have reported their experience with suicidal ideation during their involvement with the LDS Church.
 Former stake president and church architect Laurie Lee Hall was excommunicated by her Utah local leaders in June 2017 for socially transitioning to express her gender identity as a transgender woman.
 She had experienced years of suicidal ideation and gender dysphoria before being released as a stake president in 2012 due to her identity and had come out to her entire congregation a year prior to her excommunication in July 2016.
 Alison Kluzek reported that she was suicidal during a time after coming out to her LDS parents as a trans woman while they initially refused her request to begin transitioning by hormone therapy.
 She felt that they would either have a dead son or a new daughter.
 Transgender individuals are permitted to use hormone replacement therapy (HRT) to "ease gender dysphoria or reduce suicidal thoughts".
 If they are "not attempting to transition to the opposite gender" they may still hold callings (assigned church responsibilities), temple recommends, and have the ability to do ordinances.